MidnightSkyUniverse/census_classifier_with_fastAPI/README.md

 #### Model metrics
-All metrics are stored in `metrics` folder in json format

-Use `dvc exp show` to show model performance.
+All metrics are stored in `metrics` folder in json format Use `dvc exp show` to show model performance.
 For short `dvc metrics show` will do.
+More about the metrics you can find in Model Card

 #### Model tests
 ```